Equality and Diversity

 - Ensure that the equality information and objectives as set out in this statement are published and communicated throughout the school, including to staff, pupils and parents, and that they are reviewed and updated at least once every four years

-- Delegate responsibility for monitoring the achievement of the objectives on a daily basis to the headteacher.
+- Delegate responsibility for monitoring the achievement of the objectives on a daily basis to the executive headteacher.

 The equality link governor is Rebecca Leong They will: